pgg3/pgg3.github.io/_pages/about.md

 # 🔥 News
+- *2024.12*: 🎉🎉 Our paper on open-ended exploration of symbolic regression is available at [Arxiv](https://arxiv.org/abs/2412.18890).
 - *2024.11*: 🎉🎉 The paper on exploring the adversarial frontier is accepted by IEEE TETCI.
 - *2024.11*: 🎉🎉 The paper on the automated design of using LLMs is available at [Arxiv](https://arxiv.org/abs/2410.14716).
 - *2024.05*: 🎉🎉 The paper on the automated design of adversarial attacks algorithms using LLMs has been accepted by GECCO'24.